 Every day, thousands of people register their emotional support animal (ESA) online to access services like housing, but what are they really getting for their money?
 The shocking answer is that most are getting absolutely nothing.
-If you only read one sentence in this article, it’s this: you NEED to talk to a board-certified doctor or licensed mental health professional to qualify for a legal ESA letter.
+If you only read one sentence in this article, it’s this: you need to talk to a board-certified doctor or licensed mental health professional to qualify for a legal ESA letter.

 Before diving into how to avoid a scam, we’ll first review what ESAs are and the importance of obtaining an ESA letter.

-What is an Emotional Support Animal?
+What Is an Emotional Support Animal?

 Register your emotional support animal today!

-The Importance of an ESA letter
+The Importance of an ESA Letter

 According to federal and state laws, housing providers are required to make reasonable accommodations for emotional support animals.
-However, a verbal agreement that your animal is an ESA is often not enough.
+However, a verbal agreement that your animal is an ESA is not enough.
 Many landlords and housing providers are entitled to request documentation to validate your ESA, which is where the ESA letter comes in.

 Once you qualify, the mental health professional will provide you with a signed ESA letter on official letterhead that can be given to your landlord or housing provider.

-Benefits of an ESA Letter
+The Legal Benefits of an ESA Letter

 Aside from verifying the emotional need for your emotional support animal, an ESA letter provides the following benefits:

-• Exemption from regular restrictions such as pet breed, size, and weight
+- Exemption from regular restrictions such as pet breed, size, and weight

-• Exemption from pet administration fees
+- Exemption from pet administration fees

 ESA Scams: What to Watch Out For